prodinic/prodinic.github.io/_posts/2020-06-16-internship.md

 solutions.
 The coverage is spreading out not only Math but Science and English.
 At the same time, Using AI and big data, they suggest personalized and customized contents to users and achieve to be a best contents provider in education market in Korea.
-This ambitious company seeks to be Google and Youtube over the world.
+This ambitious company seeks to be Google and Youtube in education field over the world.